15 – WHY DO COMPANIES CHOSE NETWORK MARKETING?

 Ever had anyone call you about an MLM and tell you they WERE NOT well capitalized?

-“They are well capitalized, have no debt…”
+“They are well-capitalized, have no debt…”

-The model is great for a company because the rep takes on the responsibility for everything- pays upfront for product, advertises and the field, collectively, creates 1000s of ‘outlets.’
+The model is great for a company because the rep takes on the responsibility for everything; pays upfront for the product, advertises and the field, collectively, creates 1000s of ‘outlets.’

 The cool thing is you can get paid great bucks if you do it right.

-Unfortunately, most people who join treat their business like a traditional business and spend money trying to advertise online, locally etc., without relaizing word of mouth advertising is not only free but also the best and most effective advertising in the world.
+Unfortunately, most people who join treat their business like a traditional business and spend money trying to advertise online, locally, etc., without realizing word of mouth advertising is not only free but also the best and most effective advertising in the world.

 If we’re going to make some money, we need to talk to people.
 And that is an easy skill to learn and teach.

-Would you rather pay $25,000 per location, 1000 per item per location, wait 30-60 days to get most of your money back after fronting the product to the stores, spend 100s of 1000s to advertise to get customers who got to those stores to buy your stuff…..or have 500,000 people do it all free on your behalf and factor in their commission on top the the cost and profit?
+Would you rather pay $25,000 per location, $1000 per item per location, wait 30-60 days to get most of your money back after fronting the product to the stores, spend 100s of $1000s to advertise to get customers who got to those stores to buy your stuff…or have 500,000 people do it all free on your behalf and factor in their commission on top of the cost and profit?